-Eclipses have been occurring on Earth since long before humans evolved.
+Eclipses have been occurring on Earth since long before humans walked the planet.
 Throughout time, humans have had different interpretations of and reactions to these striking celestial events.

 The oldest recorded eclipse in human history may have been on Nov.
 30, 3340 B.C.E.
 A series of spiral-shaped and circular petroglyphs was found at the Loughcrew Megalithic Monument in County Meath, Ireland.
 Petroglyphs are rock carvings made by pecking into stone.
 Immediately in front of a carving that shows overlapping, concentric circles, archaeologists found the charred remains of nearly 50 individuals.
 Scholars continue to research and discuss the meaning of the petroglyphs.